Five steps to an effective recovery plan

 Wee outlines five key aspects of an effective disaster recovery plan CenturyLink believes organisations must consider if the want to protect their business.

-“Data centre design is key to a strong foundation, but business continuity relies on highly-qualified technicians maintaining best practice operational standards,” Wee says.
+“Data Center design is key to a strong foundation, but business continuity relies on highly-qualified technicians maintaining best practice operational standards,” Wee says.

-An organisation’s mission-critical data and applications should be protected even if network operations are disrupted, Wee says.
-This is often best achieved by replicating data off-site in a data centre.
+3. Data protection An organisation's mission-critical data and applications should be protected even if network operations are disrupted, Wee says.
+This is often best achieved by replicating data off-site in a data center.